A monthlong series in which Mr. Dossey looks at feline films, fine or otherwise.

 The Washington Post once asked me, ‘Why is it great features like Calvin and Hobbes and The Far Side stopped and you’re still around?’
 It’s simple.
 They were both brilliant, they worked extremely hard every day, trying for the perfect gag.
 They burned themselves out!
 Me, I feel that kind of pressure, I lower my standards.Jim Davis, creator of Garfield

 Although management of the intellectual property and production of the comic strip are no longer wholly local, Garfield’s paw prints remain on the area.
-Nearby Grant County, Indiana hosts a Garfield Trail, where curious travelers can find statues of the iconic tabby wearing clothing or displaying something special to that city.
-The Muncie Visitors Bureau was gifted over $10,000 worth of leftover merchandise.
-It’s a claim to fame, a trivia question.
+Nearby Grant County hosts a Garfield Trail, where curious travelers can travel city to city to find statues of the iconic tabby adorned with local iconography.
+When Paws left, the Muncie Visitors Bureau was gifted over $10,000 worth of leftover merchandise.
+Garfield’s home is a claim to fame.
 Davis has, in the past, lectured at his local alma mater.
-He and David Letterman may well be two of the most famous graduates in Ball State history, but only one stayed.
+He and David Letterman may well be the most famous graduates in Ball State University history.

 Just as Garfield’s presence is still felt in his longtime home, the mundane sensibilities of Indiana life translate into the character’s record-breaking syndication.
 Davis’s famous refusal to make Garfield political in any way and solely a trafficker of inane observations about life, sarcasm and silly cat gags feels like the most polite-to-your-face mainstream Hoosier shit imaginable.
 “I lower my standards” is a notable quote by Davis, a breathtakingly honest admission that the artistic aim of Garfield is pragmatically entwined with the capitalistic end result.
 A Hoosier admission.